heloflier/agency73test/readme.md

 To store additional sites, one at a time, make a POST request to ```http://localhost:5000/api/sites/```, with an object like this:

    {
-        name: "<yourFilename>",
+        name: "<your selected name>",
-        url: "<yourSelectedWebsite\'sCompleteURL">
-   }
+        url: "<your selected website\'s complete url>" }

 3.
-on the 'react' branch, install package.
+On the 'react' branch, install package.
 When testing, both the client and the server can be run concurrently by typing:

 ```npm run dev```